2 Days Lisbon Itinerary: What to Do, See and More

 What is The Best Time to Visit Lisbon

-The best time to visit Lisbon is between March and May or from September to October when it is warm and not crowded.
+The best time to visit Lisbon is between March and May or September and October when it is warm and not crowded.

 Currency